activate universal access mode

 During the Initial Rate period it is likely that an Early Repayment Charge (ERC) will apply if you choose to leave us and go to another lender or repay more than 10% of your mortgage or pay off your mortgage in full.
 Borrowers on our SVR can leave us or repay their mortgage without charge.

-Do you offer Expat Holiday Let mortgages?
+Show FAQ - Do you offer Expat Holiday Let mortgages?

 Yes, we offer Expat Holiday Let mortgages on specific mortgage products.
 As well as needing to qualify for our holiday let criteria, applicants will also need to meet our Expat Buy to Let lending requirements.